 Hanlon’s razor is the adage that you should “never attribute to malice that which is adequately explained by stupidity”.
-This suggests that when someone does something that affects you in a negative way, you should avoid assuming that they acted out of an intentional desire to cause harm, as long as there is a different plausible explanation for their behavior.
+This suggests that when someone does something that leads to a negative outcome, you should avoid assuming that they acted out of an intentional desire to cause harm, as long as there is a different plausible explanation for their behavior.

 Applying this principle can be beneficial in a wide range of situations.
 As such, in the following article, you will learn more about Hanlon’s razor, and about how you can implement it in various areas of life.

 An explanation of Hanlon’s razor